TaylorJadin/jadin.me-jekyll/_posts/2018-02-20-basic-static-site-demo.md

 <script src="https://gist.github.com/TaylorJadin/d789db56a7cfc37ebe34af3ed990092f.js"></script>
 8. Click **Save Changes**

 Go to your site and take a look!
-We have the basic content there, but it should look a bit off if you compare it to my demo page at [demo.jadin.me](demo.jadin.me)
+We have the basic content there, but it should look a bit off if you compare it to my demo page at [demo.jadin.me](demo.jadin.me).
+That is because we need to add style information using CSS!

+## Creating main.css

 <script src="https://gist.github.com/TaylorJadin/e912ba2cb1a1edf41f52b2b6da9a78ef.js"></script>